mmertama/webp-gempyre/README.md

 Gempyre supports PNG out from box, but for example animations are good reason to look another formats.
 WebP class has a simple API to convert GempyreBitmap as WeBP picture and add animation frames.

+With WebP class you can:
+* Create WebP images and animation frames from Gempyre::Bitmaps.
+  * Generate animations runtime
+  * Pass images to Gempyre::Elements for very efficient draw.
+* Create Gempyre::Bitmaps images from WebP image and animations.
+  * Runtime modify WebP images
+  * Convert WebP to PNG images.

 ##### Gempyre::Bitmap

 Gempyre::Bitmap is internal Gempyre image class.
 Drawing that on UI needs either done using HTML Canvas or bitmap has to be converted to image format that used browser supports.
 Drawing a single image is magnitudes more efficient when browser renders that using a native image than blitted from individual pixels using HTML Canvas.
-Gempyre has APIs to use PNG images and let generate a PNG from Bitmap and then bind a URL to PNG so it can be accessed from HTML componets as any data.
+Gempyre has APIs to use PNG images and let generate a PNG from Bitmap and then bind a URL to PNG so it can be accessed from HTML components as any data.

  ##### Using WebP